Newzoo: Cloud gaming will reach 23.7M paying users and generate $1.6B in 2021

 The ability of companies to reach would-be cloud players will determine the success of the market.
 While services initially targeted a few prominent regions, cloud gaming services are signing new partnerships with internet providers and local communications service providers (CSPs) all around the world every month.

-For example, by the end of 2021, NVIDIA’s GeForce NOW will have reinforced its presence in Latin America and the Middle East while also expanding to Southeast Asia, owing to partnerships with local providers.
+For example, by the end of 2021, Nvidia’s GeForce Now will have reinforced its presence in Latin America and the Middle East while also expanding to Southeast Asia, owing to partnerships with local providers.
 As far as the total possible reach in 2021, Newzoo believes it is 164.6 million at the end of 2021.
 That means that if every person who could get it signed up, that’s how many people it would reach.

 Those are the people who are aware of what it is, have sufficiently good internet connection, and are potentially interested in paying for a cloud gaming service.
 Phil Eisler, head of GeForce Now at Nvidia, told Newzoo that 80% of GeForce Now sessions happen on devices that cannot otherwise play games because the hardware is below the minimum spec or incompatible.